noflcl/dashdroid/README.md

 There are more ways of using the project with Nix / NixOS.
 View the documentation [here](docs/nixos.md) for more examples.

 ## ToDo

+Almost to many to list, this is early days

   - [ ] GPU monitoring
-    - Different depending on device (create general GPU test for correct command)
+    - Commands differ depending on devices (create general solution)
-  - [ ] SSH isn't flushed out, would like to enable it from the dashboard
+  - [ ] SSH isn't flushed out and I want to enable it from the dashboard
+  - [ ] Screen recording for demos
+  - [ ] Video / Audio codec selection support per device
+  - [ ] Mic and Camera features